IRTF-HRPC/drafts/draft-terminology.md

 # Terminology and Power in Internet-Drafts and RFCs

+This analysis is presented as the authors' commentary on the IETF process and does not represent the opinion of the IETF.

 According to the work of scholar Heather Brodie Graves from 1993, "one goal of the application of rhetorical theory in the technical communication classroom is to assess the appropriateness of particular terms and to evaluate whether these terms will facilitate or hinder the readers’ understanding of the technical material" {{BrodieGravesGraves}}.
 This implies that in order to effectively communicate the content of I-Ds and RFCs to all readers, it is important for Authors to consider the kinds of terms or language conventions that may inadvertently get in the way of effective communication.
 She continues, "complex and subtle configurations of sexist, racist, or ethnocentric language use in technical documents can derail or interfere with readers’ ability and desire to comprehend and follow important information."

 Indeed, problems of language are problems of everyday speech.
 Racist and sexist language is rampant and similarly counter-productive in other sectors, notably social work {{Burgest}}.
 The terms "master-slave," treated in detail below are present in other realms of technology, notably "automotive clutch and brake systems, clocks, flip-flop circuits, computer drives, and radio transmitters" {{Eglash}}.